ovh/docs/pages/web/web-paas/configuration-services/varnish/guide.en-ie.md

 ## Objective

 Varnish is a popular HTTP proxy server, often used for caching.
-It is usually not needed on $partner_full, as each project's router provides an HTTP cache already and most more advanced use cases will use a CDN instead, both of which render Varnish redundant.
+It is usually not needed on Web PaaS, as each project's router provides an HTTP cache already and most more advanced use cases will use a CDN instead, both of which render Varnish redundant.

 However, it is possible to configure a Varnish instance as part of an application if Varnish-specific functionality is needed.